-Labour Costs in Denmark increased to 106.02 points in the fourth quarter of 2020 from 105.44 points in the third quarter of 2020. source: European Central Bank
+Labour Costs in Denmark increased to 106.86 points in the first quarter of 2021 from 106.02 points in the fourth quarter of 2020. source: European Central Bank

 Labour Costs in Denmark is expected to be 109.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Labour Costs in Denmark to stand at 109.87 in 12 months time.
 In the long-term, the Denmark Labour Costs is projected to trend around 110.44 points in 2022 and 110.67 points in 2023, according to our econometric models.